Ricardo Cruz (singer)

 Ricardo Schiesari Barreto Cruz (born January 12, 1982) is a Brazilian singer-songwriter and journalist known for his performances of anime theme songs in Brazil as well being a semi-regular member of the Anison band JAM Project.
 He regularly tours with the band whenever they visit Latin America, and is also featured on several of the group's singles beginning with the B-side of 2005's "Meikyū no Prisoner".

 Early life

 In the mid-1990s to early 2000s, Cruz worked as a musician in Brazil, his native homeland.
 He also worked as a journal writer, typically translating from Japanese to Portuguese and English.
-He speaks Portuguese and Japanese fluently.
-In 2003, he met JAM Project's current leader, Hironobu Kageyama, at the largest anime convention in Brazil, Anime Friends.
-Kageyama expressed interest in Ricardo's voice, and gave him a demo.
-The demo track later won him a position in JAM Project as a secondary member.
+He speaks Portuguese and Japanese fluently, and saw Hironobu Kageyama perform several times while studying and living in Japan.
+In 2003, he met Kageyama at Anime Friends, the Brazilian anime convention Cruz co-founded.
+At the event the following year, Cruz stepped in for Masami Okui during rehearsals, since she had a cold.
+Kageyama expressed interest in Ricardo's voice, and encouraged him to audition to join the band.
+He submitted a demo track which won him a position in JAM Project as a secondary member.